Item Crafting, taken Up to Eleven.

 Depending on how well it is implemented into the game, It can be a unique and refreshing way of playing the game.
 Done poorly, and it may result in an utter Game Breaker.

 Not to be confused with An Interior Designer Is You.
 That deals with designing interiors or the insides of rooms.
-See also Item Crafting (which allows the player to make their own gear, but doesn't always let them customise it) and Randomly Generated Loot (when the game decides on the player's equipment's stats at random).
+See also Item Crafting (which allows the player to make their own gear, but doesn't always let them customise it), Randomly Generated Loot (when the game decides on the player's equipment's stats at random), and Spell Crafting (a similar trope about magic instead of items).

 The old tabletop games BattleTech and Car Wars both used this.
 In both, you picked a basic chassis/frame and then added whatever you wanted, up to weight and money limits.
 For example in Car Wars, you could mount an Anti-Tank Gun on a compact car, or anything larger, but not on a subcompact.